SchunterKino/kinoapi/API.md

    * `2`: IMB Scope
    * `3`: DVI A (PC) Flat
    * `4`: DVI A (PC) Scope

+#### Ingesting content started or finished
+Sent when the IMB starts or stops ingesting content to the NAS.
+The `timestamp` field might be missing if we never got any information from the projector since the app started.
+ * `msg_type` - string: `projector`
+ * `action` - string: `ingest_state_changed`
+ * `is_ingesting` - boolean: True if the IMB is ingesting something, false otherwise.
+ * `timestamp` - string: ISO 8601 formated point in time of when the ingestion state change was observed.

 ## Client -> Server
 ### Dolby CP750 Audio